EvgenyTernovoy/StickyNotes/README.md

 By following this approach we would have less coupling and more cohesion.

-For clarity, the files are divided into layers, but a more efficient way is to divide them by function.
+For clarity, the files are divided into layers, but a more efficient way is to divide them by features.